 1. What is drug diversion under PC 1000?

-California Penal Code 1000 allows certain nonviolent drug-related nonviolent misdemeanors to be diverted from the criminal justice system.
-The charges can be dismissed if you complete the required drug treatment and other court-ordered terms.
+California Penal Code 1000 allows certain nonviolent drug-related nonviolent misdemeanors such as “simple possession” to be diverted from the criminal justice system.
+This means the charges can be dismissed and sealed if you complete the required drug treatment and abide by probation terms.2

 For you to be eligible for drug diversion under California law, the following four conditions must be met: